MrPancakes39/blockchain/README.md

-# Are you looking for the source code for my book?

-Please find it here: https://github.com/dvf/blockchain-book

-The book is available on Amazon: https://www.amazon.com/Learn-Blockchain-Building-Understanding-Cryptocurrencies/dp/1484251709
+# What is blockchain?

+A blockchain, originally block chain, is a growing list of records, called blocks, that are linked using cryptography.
+Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
+By design, a blockchain is resistant to modification of the data.

 # Learn Blockchains by Building One

 [![Build Status](https://travis-ci.org/dvf/blockchain.svg?branch=master)](https://travis-ci.org/dvf/blockchain)